datatrails/datatrails-samples/archivist_samples/document/README.md

 ## Public Access

-By default the document created is public, and can be viewed publically.
+By default the document created is private, and cannot be viewed publically.